-You can now get your screenshots uploaded directly to your cloud storage through Apps, as easily as you get your web captures in your inbox.
-Once an App is defined, in can be used in one or many captures.
-Currently, we support upload to your AWS S3 bucket, Azure Blob storage and FTP server.
+You can now get your screenshots uploaded directly to your cloud storage through Apps as easily as you get your web captures in your inbox.
+Once an App is defined, it can be used in one or many captures.
+Currently, we support uploading to your AWS S3 bucket, Azure Blob storage, and FTP server.
 We will add more Apps shortly.

 You can upload your screenshots in multiple names with custom folder and file names.

 The left menu has a new entry for Apps.
 There, you will see all the Apps that you create.
 Click on Add an App.

 Enter a name for your App and one of the types supported.
 Then configure your App to allow Blit to upload your captures.
 We have instructions to configure each App when you click on “Support” (right side) and on this blog:

 You can enter the custom folder and file names that will be used for each image.
 We support several variables to create dynamic paths:

 <day>: 2-digit day of the month, e.g. 09

 <hour>: 2-digit hour of the day, 24-hour format, e.g 15

 <capture_name>: the name of the capture.
 The name will be normalized, so “My Capture” will become My_Capture.